You want to know. You need to know. Is it a boy or a girl?

-The ring should begin swinging either back and forth in a straight line (girl), or in a circle (boy).
+The ring should begin swinging either back and forth in a straight line (boy), or in a circle (girl).
 This is the sex of your first-born child.

 Once your first-born’s sex is revealed, bring the ring to rest on top of your hand again.
 Then repeat the tracing process!